p-m-p/slider/packages/docs/docs/guides/09-custom-effect.md

 :::note
 The examples provided here are for illustrative purposes and may not be suitable for production use.
-You should consider browser compatibility and performance when creating custom effects.
+You should consider browser compatibility, accessibility and performance when creating custom effects.
 :::